After years of waiting for Netflix’s Knights of Sidonia Season 3, the anime sequel has finally been confirmed — but it’s a Knights of Sidonia movie!

 These should be canon since Nihei is supervising the creation of the story.
 Both the manga creator and director Yoshihara say the Knights of Sidonia movie will differ in ways that should appeal to fans who have already read the Knights of Sidonia manga’s ending.

 “Some people may wonder if readers of the original work who know the ending of the manga’s story may not be able to enjoy the work more purely than the first-timers.
 However!
-In Ai Tsumugu Hoshi [The Star Where Love is Spun], you will find out some new info that has not been revealed in the original work!” wrote Nihei.
+In Ai Tsumugu Hoshi [Love Woven in the Stars], you will find out some new info that has not been revealed in the original work!” wrote Nihei.
 “At the time of serialization [of the manga’s ending], I decided to leave it to the reader’s imagination, so I did not draw [these scenes] in the manga.
 But that was a lie and I just forgot to draw it!
 In addition, many elements that are not in the original are added!
 If you read the original, it is a must-see!
 Those who haven’t read it will want to read the original after watching the movie!
 I also want to see it soon!”

 The director wrote that “the story was constructed with the hope that not only” long-time manga fans would enjoy it, “but also those who see it for the first time should know more about the magnificence, individuality, and fun of this work.”